Albania–Portugal relations

 Albania had an embassy in Lisbon.
 Portugal has an honorary consulate in Tirana.
 The history of diplomatic relations between Albania and Portugal dates back to 1922, when Portugal recognized Albania's independence on May 25, 1922.

 The countries are both members of the North Atlantic Treaty Organization, Council of Europe and Organization for Security and Co-operation in Europe.
-As a European Union (EU) member, Portugal supports Albania in its euro-integration path.
+As a EU member, Portugal supports Accession of Albania to the EU.

 Economic relations

 In 2010, the bilateral Chamber of Commerce and Industry Cusmara de Comércio e Industria Luso Albanesa was founded.
 In 2016, Portugal exported a carriage worth of 6.10 million euros (compared to 2012 only 2.16 million euros) to Albania.
 31.8% of the products were chemical-pharmaceutical products mostly from the BIAL company, 19.2% agricultural products, 14.7% metal products, 13.3% paper and cellulose and 5.4% machinery and equipment.

 Cultural relations

 The Luso-Albanian Foundation, Luso-Illyrian Institute for Human Development (iLIDH) founded in 2007, is considered one of the major cultural bilateral relationships between Albania and Portugal.
 The foundation initiates and supports a variety of projects in education, culture, sciences, research and development cooperation, particularly in administration and organization management.
 In 2012, an office was opened in Tirana.
 There are also offices in Prague and Brussels.